New York / Oswego County

 What is the weather like in Colosse, NY year-round?

-Residents enjoy four distinct seasons, with warm summers reaching highs of 79°F and cold winters dipping to lows of 13°F. The area receives about 38.5 inches of annual rainfall and enjoys sunshine 48% of the year, providing a classic upstate New York climate.
+Colosse experiences four distinct seasons, with warm summers reaching highs of 79°F and cold winters dipping to 13°F. The area receives about 39 inches of rainfall annually and enjoys sunshine on 48% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter